ibm-cloud-docs/mqcloud/mqoc_qm_certs.md

 ![Image showing default queue manager certificate](./images/mqoc_cert_icons.png)
 <br/><br/>

-The default certificate has a 1 year expiration period.
+The default certificate has a 90 day expiration period.
 When nearing expiry the following process is invoked by the service:

   - Approximately 30 days before expiration a new certificate is added to the queue manager key store
     - Queue managers that have not been configured to enable TLS will use the new certificate by default